ExistensialReset/flowmosr/guides/ethics_care/ETHICS_AND_CARE.md

 **Care does not become conditional when a person becomes difficult to care for.**

+At the same time, care must not automatically become permanent control.

+The goal of crisis intervention is safety and the restoration of agency as soon as safely possible.

 ---

-## 11. CHILDREN AND DEPENDENT PERSONS
+## 13. CHILDREN AND DEPENDENT PERSONS

-Children cannot be expected to carry the responsibility for the systems surrounding them.
+Children cannot be expected to carry responsibility for the systems surrounding them.

 Their Baseline is non-negotiable.